tbranyen/babel-plugin-transform-commonjs/README.md

-# Babel Transform: CommonJS to ES modules
+# Babel Transform: Node CommonJS to ES modules

 [![Build Status](https://travis-ci.org/tbranyen/babel-plugin-transform-commonjs.svg?branch=master)](https://travis-ci.org/tbranyen/babel-plugin-transform-commonjs)

-A Babel 7 compatible transform to convert CommonJS modules into the ES module specification.
-This was created specifically for a bundler, but has many uses outside of that context.
-All major browsers have shipped support for ESM and Node currently has experimental support from behind a flag.
-The movement is inevitable.
-Babel offers us a bridge to bring the old to the new.
-This module can reconcile differences as best as possible without hacks.
+A Babel 7 compatible transform to convert Node-style CommonJS modules into the ES module specification.
+This was created specifically for an experimental module bundler, but has many uses outside of that initial use case.
+All major browsers have shipped support for ESM and Node currently has experimental support behind a flag.
+Babel offers a bridge to bring the old to the new, which is humorous given the origins of Babel which brought the new to the old.
+This module can reconcile differences as best as possible without resorting to hacks.

 The goal of this transform is to produce spec-compliant code.
 Any behavior that diverges will throw by default.
-However, there are escape hatches provided if you know what you're doing.
+There are escape hatches however, if you know what they do.

 ### Notes

 What to expect:

-- A transform that can transform a majority of CommonJS modules to ES modules
+- A transform that can transform a majority of Node CommonJS modules to ES modules
 - The integrity of `module.exports` intact, no tricks to separate this object
 - Early returns are wrapped in an arrow function IIFE